devrt/ros-devcontainer-vscode/README.md

 $ docker-compose pull
 ```

-Please be noticed that the `docker-compose down` command will reset your enviromnent including installed `.deb` packages.
+Please be noticed that the `docker-compose down` command will reset your environment including installed `.deb` packages.
 However, if you write `package.xml` files correctly, you can reinstall all the depending packages by entering the following two commands:
 ```shell
 $ rosdep update
 $ rosdep install --from-paths src --ignore-src -r -y